spacetelescope/roman_tools/README.md

 The WebbPSF point-spread function model and Pandeia exposure time calculator engine are currently available for local installation by members of the science community.
 The required packages are distributed as part of Astroconda, a suite of astronomy-focused software packages for use with the [conda](https://conda.io/docs/) package manager for macOS and Linux.

-*STIPS, the Space Telescope Image Product Simulator, is not currently available for local installation.
-See the page at http://www.stsci.edu/wfirst/software/STIPS for information on obtaining access to STIPS.*
+STIPS, the Space Telescope Image Product Simulator, is available at https://github.com/spacetelescope/STScI-STIPS.

 ### Before we begin